ecklab/era-adjustment-app-supplement/README.md

 Technical details on the Full House Model can be seen [here](https://arxiv.org/abs/2207.11332).

-Our original calculation of the MLB eligible population can be seen [here](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/MLB_eligible_pop.html).
+Our original estimation of the talent pool can be seen [here](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/writeups/MLB_eligible_pop.html).